 There are several accommodation options available around Semuliki National Park, ranging from luxury lodges to budget-friendly campsites.
 Some of the lodges and campsites that were available near the park include:

-Semuliki National Park is managed by the Uganda Wildlife Authority (UWA) and benefits from conservation efforts to protect its unique biodiversity and natural resources.
-However, the park still faces some challenges, including encroachment from nearby communities and illegal activities like logging and poaching.
-Uganda Wildlife Authority (UWA), along with local communities and conservation organizations, work together to address these threats and promote sustainable tourism.
+Semuliki National Park is managed by the Uganda Wildlife Authority (UWA) and conserved by protection to maintain its unique biodiversity and natural resources.
+The park still faces some of these threats like encroachment by neighboring communities and illegal activities like logging and poaching.
+Uganda Wildlife Authority (UWA), conservation organizations, and local communities work together to counter these threats and promote sustainable tourism.

 Here are some conservation measures and potential challenges at Semuliki National Park.